 - Solvency II pillar 3 requiring fast and extensive reporting

-- We support clients in model design and its implementation.
+- Support in model design and its implementation.

-- KPMG helps clients to understand and implement the new regulatory reporting requirements (QRT, RSR, SFCR).
+- Understand and implement the new regulatory reporting requirements (QRT, RSR, SFCR).

-- We perform, analyse and validate embedded value calculations.
+- Performing, analyzing, and validating embedded value calculations.

-- KPMG can provide assistance in all kind of actuarial valuations, pricing and reserving projects.
+- Providing assistance in all kind of actuarial valuations, pricing and reserving projects.

-- Together with KPMG, clients can strengthen their Asset Liability Management (ALM) function and manage the complexity of today’s financial markets.
+- Helping clients strengthen their Asset Liability Management (ALM) function and manage the complexity of today’s financial markets.

-- We help to put in place Risk Governance and Risk Appetite frameworks taking into account the proportionality principles.
+- Implementing Risk Governance and Risk Appetite frameworks taking into account the proportionality principles.

-- We provide a full range of Employee Benefit services: from valuations over strategic support to accounting advice.
+- Providing a full range of Employee Benefit services: from valuations over strategic support to accounting advice.